JValtteri/seec-email/README.md

 There are two ways of sending a message.

 1. Opening the address book and selecting the recipient.
-2. Selecting `1` from the menu.
+2. Selecting `2` from the menu.
 	- You can manually enter the address.

 If a public key is available for the address, you are prompted to encrypt the message.

 ### Address book

 Address book allows you to send messages and add new contacts.
+You can access it while logged in, by selecting `1`.

 ### Key management